MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/rbac-windows-defender-advanced-threat-protection.md

 2. Click **Edit**.

-3. Modify the details or the memberships that the role is a part of.
+3. Modify the details or the groups that the role is a part of.

 4. Click **Save and close**.